TeamGym: Floor

+Floor routines are performed to music.

 Trampet

 A trampet is a small square trampoline used in gymnastics.
 In TeamGym, the trampet is positioned at the end of a 25-meter-runway in front of a mat.
 The trampet is adjusted at an angle, tilted towards the gymnast, who approaches the trampet at a run.
 The gymnast jumps onto the trampet and performs a somersault, landing on the mat.
 Part of the TeamGym trampet program is performed with a vaulting apparatus, which is positioned between the trampet and the mat.

 Trampet programs are performed to music.
 Each team completes three consecutive rounds.
 During each round, six gymnasts perform one skill each.
 At least one round is performed using the vaulting table.
 The first round is usually the "team-round" where every gymnast competes the same skill.
 Each athlete closely follows the previous athlete without pause, making for a high-speed program.
 This is referred to as "streaming".
 At least two gymnasts have to be moving (usually one is running and the other one is about to take off from the trampet and perform an element) or else there will be a deduction of points made towards the team.

 Beginners usually start with simple jumps, such as the straight, tuck, star, straddle and pike jumps.
 Intermediate moves include tuck front, pike front, and straight front somersaults, while advanced moves include straight halves, straight fulls and doubles - with or without twists.
 Backward moves such as tuck backs or straight backs are not usually performed because the gymnast approaches the trampet at a forward run, making it difficult to land such moves.